 The visitors are shown the pond and the building explaining how the earth became the building and the water that falls on it goes back into the earth in the form of a pond, completing the whole cycle.

 What are the future endeavours for Auroma Architecture in terms of design process, upcoming projects, research and initiatives taken?

 In 2019, I represented India at the International Green Summit in Rome, where for the first time I presented a research on quantifying the effect of sustainable green buildings on human health and well being.
 So far this had been qualitative research that nobody had been able to quantify.
 This research shall soon be published by ‘Springer’, which publishes some of the world’s best scientific journals and are held in the highest regard by the scientific community.
 This path-breaking research shall showcase the advantage of green buildings on human health.
 We are also designing apartments, resorts, bespoke villas and large scale institutional projects.
-In the coming year our office will be presenting a few exciting and path breaking projects.
+In the coming year our office will also be presenting a few exciting and path breaking projects.

 My voyage to different cities greatly empowered my practice and me as a person.
 Meeting human beings around the world, learning life lessons and absorbing skills took my practice to the next level.

 Biltrax Construction Data is tracking 17000+ projects on its technology platform for its Clients.
 Email firstname.lastname@example.org to subscribe and generate business leads.